worms in human poop pictures

 It is important to remember that worms in human poop is a symptom of an intestinal parasite and that medical attention is vital.
 After diagnosis and treatment, normal symptoms should be observed in the next couple days.
 If not, contact a doctor once again to rule out any complications.

-See also types of parasites
+See also skin parasites